-If you’re anything like me, chances are everyone you know is getting engaged.
+It feels like every man and his dog are getting engaged right now.
 And with this comes the ensuing set of parties in every conceivable shape and size.
 From white themed harbour cruises to swanky cocktail events – when a friend chooses to tie the knot, they’re bound to do it with their own sense of style and panache.

 But with engagement party dress codes running the full gamut from beach casual to semi-formal, it can be tricky figuring out what to wear.
 Here, we explain how to pull off a chic engagement party look no matter what the venue, all the while ensuring you don’t upstage the groom.

 What To Wear To A Cocktail Engagement Party

 If you’re invited to an evening engagement party, chances are it’ll be a cocktail dress code.
 And sure, you’ve heard this dress code a thousand times, but what does it actually mean?
 First and foremost, think about the location.

 If it’s at a venue, you can afford to be a little more on the formal end of the spectrum.
 Think a smart blazer with a statement Prince of Wales check over a pair of tailored trousers in a pale colour.
 Experiment with the details of this look by adding accents like a pocket square or lapel pin.
 In contrast, if you’re headed to a cocktail event in a private home, you can probably swing it with something a little more casual.
 A tailored shirt in a sateen finish paired with a pair of tab-waisted trousers and driving loafers is a classic look that’ll feel right at home.

 What To Wear To A Pub Engagement Party

 Believe us – this happens.
 We’ve all got a mate who loves their local drinking hole like it’s their own living room.
 And whether their other half likes it or not, chances are there will be some sort of engagement event held at said venue.
 But surely you need to dress up a little more than for the standard evening pint?
 Correct.